SB-2203

 Plain Language

-Violations of the Preventing Algorithmic Discrimination Act are treated as unlawful practices under Illinois's Consumer Fraud and Deceptive Business Practices Act.
-This gives the Attorney General access to all CFDBPA remedies, penalties, and enforcement authority — including civil penalties, injunctive relief, and investigative subpoena power — for enforcing the Act.
-This provision establishes the enforcement channel but does not create a new independent compliance obligation.
+Violations of the Preventing Algorithmic Discrimination Act are per se unlawful practices under Illinois' Consumer Fraud and Deceptive Business Practices Act (815 ILCS 505).
+This gives the Attorney General access to the full range of remedies, penalties, and investigative authority available under the CFDBPA — including civil penalties, injunctive relief, and investigative subpoenas — without the need to independently prove that the conduct constitutes an unfair or deceptive practice.
+This is an enforcement hook, not a new compliance obligation.

 Statutory Text